nschlia/ffmpegfs/INSTALL.md

 ### libbluray fails to load libbluray.jar

-When you see this message accessing blurays:
+When you see this message while accessing blurays:

     bdj.c:340: libbluray-j2se-0.9.3.jar not found.
     bdj.c:466: BD-J check: Failed to load libbluray.jar

-To get rid of this message simply install "libbluray-bdj", this will make it go away.
-Though not necessary, as to read the bluray tracks java support is not required, so this is simply cosmetical.
+To get rid of this message, simply install "libbluray-bdj".
+This will make it go away.
+Though not necessary, as to read the bluray tracks, Java support is not required, so this is simply cosmetical.

 Copyright
 ---------